ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 - A register whose `address` has `type` `"DMA"` and a `channel` matching a channel index in `dmaChannels` is a frame-channel register.
 Its `offset` is the byte offset into the frame, not into a bar.
+- Each frame-channel register is internally represented with two bar values, one per read flavour: a peek bar for ordinary reads and a pop bar for the interrupt-driven push read.
+Both bars address the same virtual DMA channel and frame offset; the bar values are reserved by the `XdmaBackend` and are not bar numbers of the engine's register space.
 - A single 2D multiplexed register at offset 0 represents the whole frame; its channel slices give structured access to the frame content.
 Several registers at frame-relative offsets give sub-region access.
 All slices of